magmablaze19/AutoDrone/README.md

 **CommandResponseLogger.py** ~ Logger for the drone's flight controller.
 Logs commands sent to the drone and responses received from the drone, as well as the latency between the two.
 Stores commands in a python list that can be accessed later.

+_rpg_svo_ ~ Files for testing and implementing a pre-existing visual odometry algorithm.